Your Company Has Signed The Cotton Pledge. What’s Next?

 2. Endorse YESS - Yarn Ethically & Sustainably Sourced

 YESS utilizes the OECD risk-based due diligence approach to identify and eliminate slavery from cotton production and apparel value chains.
-The company can endorse the YESS Statement of Support to demonstrate its support to an industry-wide approach to promoting a due diligence system with yarn spinners.
+The company can add its name to the YESS Statement of Support to promote an industry-wide due diligence system with yarn spinners.

 3. Involve Yarn Spinners and Textile Mills